- Programs of Study

 Tim Wilhelm (MA student in French, pictured far left) was a participant in the Auschwitz program in 2013.

-Morgan Norris is also studying this year in Lyon, where she is currently taking a variety of courses, including Contemporary French Immigration, Contemporary French Politics, Islam and Politics, "Liberté, égalitié et sororité (the Feminist Movement), Gender in Francophone Literature, and Translation of English and French Literature.
+Morgan Norris (pictured right) is a December 2016 B.A. graduate with Majors in French and International Studies and a Minor in Political Science.
+In 2015-2016, she studied with the SLU program in Lyon, where she took a variety of courses, including Contemporary French Immigration, Contemporary French Politics, Islam and Politics, "Liberté, égalitié et sororité (the Feminist Movement), Gender in Francophone Literature, and Translation of English and French Literature.
 Morgan is pictured here (right) at Lyon's unique bookstore called the "Bal des Ardents".